StevenWeathers/thunderdome-planning-poker/README.md

 2.x.x release version.
 If you're creating a fresh instance of Thunderdome you can ignore this section.

 - Review the completely rewritten APIs if you're using the API feature to integrate with Thunderdome.
-- Run the latest available 1.x.x release, this will run any SQL migrations that levelset the SQL schema for 2.x.x.
+- Run the latest available 1.x.x release, this will run any SQL migrations that level set the SQL schema for 2.x.x.
-- Run latest available 2.x.x release, this will run any SQL migrations since 2.0.0, however will not run any 1.x.x migrations.
+- Run the latest available 2.x.x release, this will run any SQL migrations since 2.0.0, however will not run any 1.x.x migrations.
 - Update any integrations using the APIs as they have been completely rewritten.